 For the hybrid working concept to work for you, it is likely that you’ll need to make changes to your workspace.
 You may wish to have individual and permanent desk setups for any employees wishing to work from the office on a regular basis as well as hot desks for those dropping in from time to time.

 Hybrid workspaces can contain a range of formal and informal work zones for both collaborative and focus time.
-From breakout areas and meeting rooms to focus pods and office booths, there are lots of options when it comes to office fit out design.
+From breakout areas and meeting rooms to focus pods and office booths, there are lots of options when it comes to commercial office fit out and office design.

 As we transition into 2022, now is the perfect time to consider an office fit out as workers gear up to return to the office.
 Setting your office up for hybrid working can seem like a daunting task, but McFeggan Brown is here to help you.
 If you’d like some help with your office design, contact us for a chat today.